ppj2dd/ppj2dd.github.io/_posts/2025-03-25-Outreachy-Onboarding-101.md

 ---
 layout: post
-title: Outreachy Onboarding 101 (From Application To Appreciation)
+title: Outreachy Onboarding 101&#58; From Application To Appreciation
 ---

 So, you’re thinking of hopping aboard the Outreachy Express? 🎢 Fantastic choice!
 Outreachy is like the Willy Wonka’s factory of open source—where creativity, innovation, and diversity come together to make something truly magical.
 But unlike a golden ticket, you’ve got to work your way in.